Jerry Gretzinger

 Jerry Gretzinger (born 1942) is an American folk artist and fashion designer.
 He is best known for his map of an invented landscape known simply as "Jerry's map".
-Gretzinger has been working on his map for over 60 years; it has grown to include over 4,000 unique panels, and is constantly evolving.
+Gretzinger has been working on his map for over 60 years; it has grown to include over 4,000 unique panels and is constantly evolving.
 Jerry's map has been shown at numerous international museums including the Palais de Tokyo, MASS MoCA, and the American Folk Art Museum.

 Early life

 Gretzinger was born in Grand Rapids, Michigan.
-Gretzinger was a bright student who excelled at school which would earn him a National Merit Scholarship.
-Throughout childhood, Gretzinger never became involved in organized sports but instead collected oil company maps and would pore over these maps and the family's encyclopedia.
-These allowed him to imagine a world beyond his horizon.
+In school, he earned a National Merit Scholarship.
+Throughout childhood, Gretzinger collected oil company maps and would pore over these maps and the family's encyclopedia.

-Early career
+Career

-Gretzinger attended the University of Michigan in Ann Arbor, Michigan where he enrolled in the College of Architecture & Design.
+Gretzinger attended the University of Michigan where he enrolled in the College of Architecture & Design.
 While living in Ann Arbor following his junior year, he was working at a ball bearing factory.
 During breaks in his work, Gretzinger began to sketch a map on a sheet of paper and when his drawing reached the edge of the page he continued onto the next sheet.
-These were the first panels of what would become "Jerry's Map".
+These were the first panels of what would become "Jerry's map".

 Gretzinger transferred to the University of California, Berkeley, where he continued his studies.
 During his first fall in San Francisco, Gretzinger applied and was accepted into the Peace Corps.
 In 1964, he completed training and moved to Tunisia for his service.
 In 1966, Gretzinger returned to the University of Michigan and completed his studies there.
 In 1968, he returned to Tunisia as the architect for the archeological project The Corpus of the Ancient Mosaics of Tunisia.

-Personal life

-Gretzinger married Barbara Ambrose in 1964.
-Nelle, his daughter was born in 1967.
-Four years later, in 1971, they were joined by their son, Aaron.
-In 1973 Gretzinger separated from his wife Barbara.
-In 1981 he married Meg Staley and in 1983 their first son, Hank was born.
-Their second son, Lucky, was born in 1986.